Dog First Aid for Hiking: Expert Tips from a Veterinarian

-Because we hike so much together, and since I’m a small animal veterinarian, I recognize the importance of taking good care of her to prevent injury and promote enthusiastic tail wagging on the trail.
-But what if something does go wrong unexpectedly when we’re miles from help?
-Is my personal first aid kit equipped to handle her canine-specific medical needs?
-While there is some overlap with human care, dog first aid for hiking differs from us bipeds, and they also have unique anatomy that requires different care as well (for example, their foot pads).
+It’s important to keep your dog’s safety top of mind when you’re preparing to go hiking, backpacking, or on other outdoor adventures.
+What if something goes wrong unexpectedly when you’re miles from help?
+Is your personal first aid kit equipped to handle canine-specific medical needs?
+While there is some overlap with human care, dog first aid for hiking differs from us since they have unique anatomy that requires different care (for example, their footpads).

-For anyone heading into the woods with their favorite canine companion, read on for common risks dogs face in the woods, what signs to look for with various situations and how to help them, without needing a veterinary degree, until you can get them back into civilization and to your veterinarian.
+For anyone heading into the woods with their favorite canine companion, read on for advice from Dr. Nancy East about common risks dogs face in the woods, what signs to look for with various situations, and how to help them (without needing a veterinary degree) until you can get them back into civilization and to your veterinarian.
 Making a dog first aid kit for hiking requires very few items and can easily be done using a small Ziploc bag that you keep in your hiking bag alongside your own first aid essentials.

 Symptoms of Insect Stings on Dogs